-If an abscess is inside the mouth, a cat may have especially bad breath, not want to eat, and become lethargic.
-Abscesses inside the body may also result in lethargy and a decrease in appetite since they are indicative of an infection.
-Systemic infections cause a cat to feel sick and develop a fever.
+If an abscess forms inside the mouth due to a tooth or gum infection, a cat may have notably bad breath, refuse to eat, and become lethargic.
+Abscesses inside the body may also cause lethargy and a decrease in appetite.
+Systemic infections caused by untreated abscesses can cause a cat to feel sick and develop a fever.

-The most common types of abscesses in cats are in the mouth and under the skin but abscesses can pop up almost anywhere in or on a cat.
-Abscesses are usually described by where they appear in the body and are caused by various bacteria including E. coli, certain Streptococcus species, Pseudomonas, Mycoplasma, Pasteurella multocida, Corynebacterium, Actinomyces, Nocardia, Bartonella, Bacteroides, Clostridium, and Fusobacterium.
+The most common types of abscesses in cats are in the mouth and under the skin, but abscesses can occur anywhere bacteria infiltrates tissue.
+Common bacterial culprits include E. coli, certain Streptococcus species, Pseudomonas, Mycoplasma, Pasteurella multocida, Corynebacterium, Actinomyces, Nocardia, Bartonella, Bacteroides, Clostridium, and Fusobacterium.

-- Bite wound abscesses: In order for a cat to develop a bite wound abscess it needs to be bitten by another animal.
+- Bite wound abscesses: In order for a cat to develop a bite wound abscess, it needs to be bitten by another animal.
 This is why bite wound abscesses are most common in cats that spend time outdoors.
-When a cat gets bit, bacteria enters the wound and an abscess begins to form.
+When a cat gets bit, bacteria enter the wound and an abscess begins to form.
 These are seen under the skin of cats as lumps and usually aren't noticed by the cat owner until they rupture and begin to ooze pus.
-Theses abscesses may feel hot to the touch as well as cause skin inflammation.
+These abscesses may feel hot to the touch as well as cause skin inflammation.

-- Internal abscesses: Unable to be seen from the outside of a cat's body, internal abscesses occur on the internal organs from inflammation, disease, and foreign objects.
-These are far less common than bite wound and dental abscesses in cats but still occur.
+- Internal abscesses: Invisible from the outside of a cat's body, internal abscesses occur on internal organs from inflammation, disease, and foreign objects.
+These are far less common than bite wounds and dental abscesses.

 If a dental abscess is suspected, a veterinarian will examine a cat's mouth for evidence of pus but anesthesia and X-rays will need to be performed to thoroughly inspect the mouth.
 Abscesses will show up on X-rays and dental probes will be used to examine the teeth.

-If an internal abscess is suspected, ultrasound may aid a veterinarian in diagnosing it but visualization of the pus filled pocket may need to be done in the operating room.
-Surgery is typically needed to find internal abscesses.
+If an internal abscess is suspected, ultrasound may aid a veterinarian in diagnosing it, but surgery is typically needed to find and assess internal abscesses.

-Sometimes bacterial cultures will be performed in order to diagnose the specific type of bacteria causing the abscess.
-This will aid the veterinarian in treating the abscess.
+Sometimes bacterial cultures will be performed to diagnose the specific type of bacteria causing an abscess.
+This will aid the veterinarian in determining the appropriate antibiotic treatment.

-Antibiotics and other medications will be used to treat the abscess.
-Tooth extractions may be necessary for tooth root abscesses along with a thorough teeth cleaning.
+Antibiotics are the primary treatment for abscesses.
+A full course of antibiotics may continue for two to four weeks.
+Tooth extractions may be necessary for tooth root abscesses (along with thorough dental cleaning).
 Surgery may be necessary to lance skin abscesses to allow the infection to drain or to remove the abscess if it is internal.